curv3d/curv/docs/Language.rst

 The Curv Language
 =================

+Curv is a domain specific language for specifying geometric objects.
+It's a language for artists, and it prioritizes simplicity and exploratory programming over the complex features provided by general purpose programming languages to support large scale software engineering.

 Curv is a dynamically typed pure functional language.
 It has simpler semantics than any general purpose programming language.
 It's powerful enough that the entire geometry API is written in Curv, not C++.